The Barn Museum

 The Story of the Barn Museum

-The dream of a barn museum in Franklin began in 2012, when the Wendt family generously donated a historic 1880s family barn to the Franklin Historical Society.
-From the very beginning, the vision was clear: to preserve Franklin’s farming heritage by reconstructing the barn in Lions Legend Park and creating a museum that would showcase artifacts, tools, and equipment from the families who built and sustained our community.
+The dream of a barn museum to augment the Franklin’s historic village in Legend Park began in 2012 when the Wendt family donated its 1880s family barn on Oakwood Road to the Franklin Historical Society.
+The goal was to preserve the community’s farming heritage by creating a museum that would showcase artifacts, tools, and equipment from the families who established their roots in the Town of Franklin during the 1800s and early 1900s.

 Learn About Our Other Buildings